FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 Software information.

 - __id__
-  - Type: xsID
-  - Description: An identifier for this software that is unique across all SoftwareTypes.
+  - Type: string  - Description: An identifier for this software that is unique across all SoftwareTypes.
   - XML: @id
 - version
   - Type: string